Don't miss updates Subscribe

 “Having a sponsor within your organization who is in a decision making position is vital to your career progression by opening doors and creating opportunities that you might not otherwise have access to.
 Get familiar with the concept of sponsorship.
 If you don’t have one, think critically about whether it’s specific to you or your current company.
 If the company, think about your prospects there and whether it might make sense to leave.”

-“For me personally, I’ve always channeled who I’m representing (minority, Asian-american woman) as my source of motivation.
+“For me personally, I’ve always channeled who I’m representing (minority, Asian-american women) as my source of motivation.
 It helps to be clear on a ‘why’ that’s bigger than myself for when it inevitably feels lonely or doubts creep in.
 Those moments are normal, and I’ve found it so important to surround myself with friends, industry peers, mentors who will believe and encourage you every step of the way.”

 For more career advice and insights from other female leaders in retail, check out our Conversations with CommerceNext podcast.
 In our episode with Sally Pofcher, CEO at Hanna Andersson, hear about her experiences with reaffirming brand values and strengthening company culture in changing and challenging times.
 Meera Bhatia, COO at Fabletics, shared her career journey and specifics about her work at Fabletics while providing many valuable insights about ecommerce.
 In our episode with Julie Bornstein, Founder & CEO of The Yes, she walks through her own career growth as well as her vision within the ecommerce fashion retail industry.